 In my spare time I play average squash, tennis, five a side football and better than average table football!
 Other interests include walking long distances, Italian Renaissance art, early 20th century American literature and urban design.

-I live with my partner of 14 years, Emmi Hartikainen, have three children, two twin boys and a daughter.
+I live with my partner of 14 years, Emmi Hartikainen, have three children, twin boys and a daughter.